amadasunese/sms-classifier/README.md

 <p>This project involves the development of a machine learning model for a text classification model to classify SMS as either spam or non-spam using data science techniques in Python.
 This project was part of my tasks as a Data Science Intern with Bharat.</p>

-<p>The model was built using a dataset containing SMS messages labeled as either "ham" (non-spam) or "spam."
+<p>The model was built using a dataset containing SMS messages labeled as either non-spam or spam.
 The classification model was based on the Multinomial Naive Bayes algorithm.</p>

 ### Requirements